How to Apply

 Some countries are listed under alternative names.
 Try checking “Republic of…” or other variations of your country’s name.
 If you are from Guernsey, unfortunately we ask you to select “United Kingdom” until the online application is updated.

-If you are invited for an in-person, on-campus interview, the Watson School Admissions Office will notify you by email by the end of January.
-Interview weeks generally take place in the end of January through mid-February.
-The Watson School covers travel costs and provides accommodations and meals for all students invited to interview.
-An in-person, on-site interview is required for admission to the Watson School.
+If you are invited for an interview, the Admissions Office will notify you by email by the end of January.
+Interview sessions generally take place in the end of January through mid-February.
+The School covers travel costs and provides accommodations and meals for all students invited to interview.
+An interview is required for admission to the School.

 Can I submit my application before the letters of recommendation have been uploaded online?

 Yes, applications may be submitted before the letters of recommendation are completed.

 How do my referees submit the letters of recommendation?